Whales and Seals and More Whales, Oh My! Winter Wildlife Watching in Point Reyes

-You're also just about guaranteed to see Point Reyes' colony of Northen Elephant Seals, too.
-While not as majestic as gray whales, these large and vocal pinnipeds are nonetheless a pretty amazing sight that's well worth checking out while you're in the area.
+Another marine mammal they you're just about guaranteed to see in Point Reyes is the Northern Elephant Seal.
+While not as majestic a sight as gray whales, these large and vocal pinnipeds have developed a large winter colony in Point Reyes and are awe inspiring in their own way.
+It's a pretty amazing experience that's well worth checking out when you're in the area.

-Other good spots to watch for whales in the Bay Area include the Marin Headlands, Bodega Head, Jenner, Fort Ross, Point Montara, and Año Nuevo State Reserve.
+Other good spots to watch for whales in the Bay Area include the Marin Headlands; Bodega Head, Jenner, and Fort Ross in Sonoma County; and Point Montara and Año Nuevo State Park on the San Mateo County coast.

 Point Reyes Elephant Seals

 Whales aren't the only large migratory marine mammals to be seen out at Point Reyes.
-Over the past few years, the Point Reyes peninsula has become home to a sizeable population of Northern Elephant Seals (mirounga angustirostris).
-These huge seals can be found camped out on beaches around the area, particularly in and around Chimney Rock.
-You can catch a glimpse of the Elephant Seals at the Sea Lion Lookout on the way to Chimney Rock, and also at the Elephant Seal Overlook near the Chimney Rock parking area.
+Over the past few years, the Point Reyes peninsula has become home to a sizeable population of Northern Elephant Seals.
+These huge seals can be found camped out on beaches around the area, particularly in and around Chimney Rock and Drakes Beach.

 You can see the relatively small females as well as the extremely large male seals, which have a distinctive fleshy proboscis that gives them their name.
 They spend most of their time lounging on the beach, but can occasionally be spotted swimming in the water nearby.
 The male seals make an unusual sort of gurgling sound, so if you hear a loud sound that sounds like someone flushing a toilet in an echo chamber, that's what it is.